 Unfortunately, the law of loosening up is applied equally throughout the intoxicated body: my pelvic floor muscles were just as uncoordinated as the rest of me.
 I could barely hit a target to save me from a hangover, and my LV dropped tremendously.
 So, ladies, if you want to get the most of this, you may want to keep it a sober endeavor—even though it might seem like a good idea after sipping on a cup of mommy juice after a long day.

-On the other hand, Well & Good reported a serious uptick in performance while laughing, because a hearty chuckle gets pelvic floor muscles rapidly engaging.
+On the other hand, some websites report a serious uptick in performance while laughing, because a hearty chuckle gets pelvic floor muscles rapidly engaging.
 So if you want to break all the records, nix the wine and Netflix some comedy specials—otherwise, plan to flatline if you’re having a good time and drinking wine.